SQL Server instance migration to Azure SQL Database managed instance

 Select migration method and migrate

-Managed Instance targets user scenarios requiring mass database migration from on-premises or IaaS database implementations.
+The managed instance deployment option targets user scenarios requiring mass database migration from on-premises or IaaS database implementations.
 They are optimal choice when you need to lift and shift the back end of the applications that regularly use instance level and / or cross-database functionalities.
-If this is your scenario, you can move an entire instance to a corresponding environment in Azure without the need to rearchitecture your applications.
+If this is your scenario, you can move an entire instance to a corresponding environment in Azure without the need to re-architect your applications.

 To move SQL instances, you need to plan carefully: